Why Your Vagus Nerve Deserves a Standing Ovation

 THE GOOD NEWS

-How to Boost Your Vagal Tone/Keep Your Nervous System From Freaking Out
+How to Boost Your Vagal Tone

 (1) Tonal Chiropractic Care